quicwg/base-drafts/draft-ietf-quic-transport.md

 offset is determined by multiplying the encoded value by 1024.

 An endpoint accounts for the maximum offset of data that is sent or received on a stream.
-Loss or reordering can mean that the size of STREAM frames can be less than the maximum data offset on a stream; similarly, STREAM frames might not cause the maximum offset on a stream.
+Loss or reordering can mean that the maximum offset is greater than the total size of data received on a stream.
+Similarly, receiving STREAM frames might not increase the maximum offset on a stream.
 A STREAM frame with a FIN bit set or RST_STREAM causes the final offset for a stream to be fixed.

 The maximum data offset on a stream MUST NOT exceed the stream flow control offset advertised by the receiver.
 The sum of the maximum data offsets of all